-The Scottish Government and NatureScot, working in partnership with the National Lottery Heritage Fund, have announced a grant scheme to support projects that shape and grow the use of private investment and market-based mechanisms to finance the restoration of Scotland’s nature.
-Through the Facility for Investment Ready Nature in Scotland (FIRNS), grants of up to £240,000 will be offered to organisations and partnerships to help develop a viable business case and financial model, to attract investment in projects that can restore and improve the natural environment.
+The Scottish Government and NatureScot, working in partnership with the National Lottery Heritage Fund, with the support of the Green Finance Institute, have announced a second round of a grant scheme to support projects that shape and grow the use of private investment and market-based mechanisms to finance the restoration of Scotland’s nature.
+Through the Facility for Investment Ready Nature in Scotland (FIRNS), grants of up to £160,000 will be offered to organisations and partnerships to help develop a viable business case and financial model, to attract investment in projects that can restore and improve the natural environment.

 If managed properly, restoring of our environment and nature will not only help put Scotland on the path to meeting its climate and nature commitments, but also yield rewards in terms of a just transition and bringing economic benefits to communities.

 Both public and responsible private investment in Scotland’s natural capital will be essential to meet the pace and scale of the challenge of delivering on our climate change and biodiversity targets and wider land use policy objectives.